fastify/fastify-type-provider-json-schema-to-ts/README.md

 ## Using References from a Shared Schema

-JsonSchemaToTsProvider takes a generic that can be passed in the Shared Schema used as shown in the following example
+JsonSchemaToTsProvider takes a generic that can be passed in the Shared Schema as shown in the following example

 ```ts